CaioMatInt/iphone/README.md

 ## Design Decisions
 - Tables `user_lesson_progress`, `user_comment_progress`, and `user_achievement_progress` have been created to streamline the retrieval of current progress data, thereby avoiding the need for repetitive `SELECT COUNT` queries.

-## About This Test
-- The repository was structured following the specifications provided here: [Back-end Developer Test Specifications](https://ipsmedia.notion.site/ipsmedia/Back-end-Developer-Test-26cb7ae808204668a6ca3c408eaa6d4f).

 ## Future Enhancements (Given More Time)
 - Implementation of caching to reduce repetitive queries, such as loading the "Beginner" badge details multiple times.